Zettlr/zettlr-docs/docs/en/advanced/yaml-frontmatter.md

 ---
 ```

+!!! warning

-> **Attention**: According to the YAML specification, tab (tabulator) characters cannot be used for indentation.
+    According to the YAML specification, tab (tabulator) characters cannot be used for indentation.
 For your YAML frontmatter to be valid, use spaces for indentation.

 ## Frontmatters versus Defaults files